Night Gallery: Syndication

-MeTV had broadcast rights for Night Gallery and aired the show in its edited, 30-minute format, including the edited The Sixth Sense episodes.
+MeTV had broadcast rights for Night Gallery and aired the show in its syndicated, 30-minute format, including the edited The Sixth Sense episodes.

 From May 21 to May 23, 2016, Decades aired a marathon of the series.

-On December 6, 2018, Syfy announced that it plans to revive the Night Gallery series.
+On December 6, 2018, Syfy announced that it had plans to revive the Night Gallery series.

-On April 6, 2020, Comet TV began airing the show.
+On April 6, 2020, Comet TV began airing the syndicated version of the show.

 Home media

 Universal Studios has released all 3 seasons on DVD in Region 1 as well as the first season on DVD in the UK.
+The first season DVD plastered the 1997 Universal Pictures logo at the beginning of the episodes, although the second and third season DVDs kept the old Universal logo from the 1970s.